MechFroG88/mechfrog88.github.io/_posts/wargames-my-2022/2022-12-25-wargames-my.markdown

 #### Solution

-My solution for v1.0 did not use the `+` character so this question is instant solve with the same payload
+My solution for v1.0 did not use the `+` character so I solved this question with the same payload

 Final payload